chenbk85/p2p-2/README.md

-May need to run rpcgen.
-Still deciding on that.

 Compile with make.
-Run with ./nap .
+Run with ./node.

+Overanxius node should be run with -o flag ('./node -o') Caesar node should be run with -c flag ('./node -c')